Particeep/api-sdk-python/README.md

 Python client-side auth and query the Particeep API

-## Obtaining an API access
+## Obtaining your API access

 You can sign up for a Particeep account at https://admin.particeep.com

-Please see the [Particeep API docs](https://www.particeep.com/en/docs) for the most up-to-date documentation.
+Please see the [Particeep API docs](https://www.particeep.com/en/doc) for the most up-to-date documentation.

 ## Requirements